sethflowers/blog/_posts/2017-08-01-Unexpected-behavior-with-DBCC-checkident-when-reseeding-an-identity-column-in-table.md

 You need to be aware that this command might behave differently depending on if the table has had data in the past.

 - If the table has never had any rows, or all rows were truncated, the first row inserted after using this command uses the value passed into the command as the identity.
-- Otherwise, (at least on the SQL Server 2016 SP1), the first row inserted will use the value passed into the command <em>plus</em> 1 (presumably the "increment" value of the identity column).
+- Otherwise, (at least on SQL Server 2016 SP1), the first row inserted will use the value passed into the command <em>plus</em> 1 (presumably the "increment" value of the identity column).

 This behavior is partially documented, but it seems more like they are documenting a bug, rather then a feature, which they do not want to fix because it would break existing scripts.